yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

    or a network communication task.
 #.
 Respond to interrupts: This allows the system to still respond to external events, while it is in a low-power state.

-To enter MCU Only mode, set :code:`100000 usec` resume latency for CPU0 in linux:
+To enter MCU Only mode, set :code:`100 msec` resume latency for CPU0 in Linux:

 .. code-block:: console